ahmed-tarek-2004/Mind-Test-/README.md

 # Mind-Test-
 Simple Game with C++ Basics
-< I I Coded It Using Visual Studio Community >
+< "I Was Coded It Using Visual Studio Community" >